February 13 - 19, 2022: Issue 526

 Lot 37 sold to, as listed, was sold to John Joseph Gorman and May Agnes Gorman as joint tenants on March 6th 1916 – Vol/Fol 2650-34 and also onsold to Mr. Ellis:

 This Lot 37 was then onsold to John Regan as well on November 12, 1923 ( Vol/Fol: 3366-64) and charts the owners of Barrenjoey House up until 1982.

 Meanwhile, on the estuary side:

-This house beside Albert Verrills house at Palm Beach may well be that advertised below:
+This house beside Albert Verrills house at Palm Beach, the Gormans, may well be that advertised below: